 William Schwarz, Director, Springfield Police Crime Analysis Unit

-The Coeur Cote Fleurie Community encompasses multiple municipalities along the Normandy coast in France, which work together, to streamline operations, development and planning for the territory.
+The Cœur Cote Fleurie Community encompasses multiple municipalities along the Normandy coast in France, which work together to streamline operations, development and planning for the territory.
 Video surveillance plays an important role in the communities’ digital infrastructure,

-“By delegating video review tasks to BriefCam, we are able to more quickly understand security incidents and trends throughout the region.
-The ability to accelerate investigations saves our law enforcement tremendous research and investigation time – especially in cases with large volumes of video footage to review.”
+few known facts about the target.
+“By delegating video review tasks to BriefCam,” says T.I.C Manager, Dominique Marchive, “we are able to more quickly understand security incidents and trends throughout the region.
+The ability to accelerate investigations saves tremendous time – especially with high volumes of video footage to review.